-PATRICK M. SHANAHAN Washington, U.S. (2022) Patrick M. Shanahan served as the 33 rd U.S. Deputy Secretary of Defense.
+PATRICK M. SHANAHAN

+Washington, U.S. (2022)

+Mr. Shanahan is President and Chief Executive Officer of Spirit AeroSystems Inc. since September 2023.
+He previously served as the 33rd U.S. Deputy Secretary of Defense.
 He also served as U.S. Acting Secretary of Defense (2019).
-After joining the Department of Defense ( DoD ), Mr. Shanahan helped lead the development of several key DoD policies and strategies.
+After joining the Department of Defense (DoD), Mr. Shanahan helped lead the development of several key DoD policies and strategies.
 Mr. Shanahan previously served as the Senior Vice President, Supply Chain & Operations (2016 - 2017) at The Boeing Company.
 He previously worked as Senior Vice President of Commercial Airplane Programs (2008 - 2016), managing profit and loss for the 737, 747, 767, 777 and 787 programs and the operations at Boeing's principal manufacturing sites; as Vice President and General Manager of the 787 Dreamliner (2007 - 2008), leading the program during a critical development period; as Vice President and General Manager of Boeing Missile Defense Systems (2004 - 2007), overseeing the Ground-based Midcourse Defense system, Airborne Laser and Advanced Tactical Laser; and as Vice President and General Manager of Boeing Rotorcraft Systems (2002 - 2004), overseeing the Apache, Chinook and Osprey.
 Mr. Shanahan spent over three decades with The Boeing Company, as he joined in 1986.

 Mr. Shanahan is a National Academy of Engineering Member, Royal Aeronautical Society Fellow, Society of Manufacturing Engineers Fellow and American Institute of Aeronautics and Astronautics Associate Fellow.
 He served as a regent at the University of Washington for over five years.

 Mr. Shanahan holds a Bachelor of Science degree in Mechanical Engineering from the University of Washington, as well as a Master of Science and a Master of Business Administration from the Massachusetts Institute of Technology.

-ANDREW J. STEVENS Gloucestershire, UK Mr. Shanahan is a member of the Audit and Governance Committees.
-Mr. Stevens has operating experience globally in the aerospace and defence sector.
-Beginning with the Dowty Group, a leading British manufacturer of (2013) aircraft equipment (1976 - 1994), he joined Bowthorpe plc (1994 - 1996), Messier-Dowty as Managing Director then Chief Operating Officer (1996 - 2000), Rolls-Royce, where he served as Managing Director Defence Aerospace (2001 - 2003), and Cobham plc as a Board member where he served variously as Group Managing Director, Aerospace Systems, Chief Operating Officer and Chief Executive Officer (2003 - 2012).
-Mr. Stevens is a Chartered Engineer, with a 1 st Class honour degree in Production Engineering from Aston University in Birmingham, England.
-He is a Fellow of the Royal Aeronautical Society, a Fellow of the Institution of Electrical Engineers and was awarded an Honorary Doctor of Science in 2013 from Aston University.
-Mr. Stevens is a member of the Governance and Human Resources Committees.
+Mr. Shanahan is a member of the Audit Committee and the Governance Committee.